 From the late 1800’s until the mid-1940’s, Pabst Brewery in Milwaukee, Wisconsin was the largest brewer in America, and at times, the world.
 Originally established in 1844 as the Best Brewery – named after its founder, Jacob Best – the name changed to Pabst in 1889 when Best’s son-in-law, Frederick Pabst, became majority stockholder in the company.

-Throughout its history, Pabst Brewery was known for its legendary brewery tours which, as the story goes, were followed by an hour-long all-you-can-drink “tasting session”.
+Throughout its history, Pabst Brewery was known for its legendary brewery tours which, which as the story goes, were followed by an hour-long all-you-can-drink “tasting session”.
 Those tours concluded in “Blue Ribbon Hall” (above and below) and the adjacent “Sternewirt” room (more on that in a moment).
 Modeled after a 17th century German beer hall, Blue Ribbon Hall’s solid oak wood paneling, hand-carved columns, and barrel-shaped coffered ceiling made of cypress seem transport you back to the Old Country.

 Above the bar, a carving of the the original Pabst Breweries medallion is surrounded by hops on the vine.